-Our new Used Motorhome is a Winnebago
+Our first RETRO Used Motorhome was a Winnebago

 Any money I needed to spend, in the future, other than for regular service, would be for any upgrades I wanted to add.
-And it was paid for.
-No monthly payments.
+And finally, the price was so low that I paid cash so there were no monthly payments.

 Here is what we ended up purchasing;

 It was a 2001 Winnebago Adventurer 35U, on a Ford chassis and V10 Vortec engine with 4-speed Ford transmission, It also had these options;

 - flip-up desk for lounge seat area,